PSSGAMER/SuperSexySteam/INSTALLER_README.md

 - Try running: `python -m pip install --upgrade pip setuptools`

 ### Desktop shortcuts not working or icons not showing:
-- **Quick Fix:** Run `fix_shortcuts.bat` (included with installer files)
-- **Manual Fix:**
-  1. Check that all files exist in the installation directory
+- Check that all files exist in the installation directory
-  2. Try running shortcuts as Administrator
+- Try running shortcuts as Administrator
-  3. Press F5 to refresh desktop or restart Windows Explorer
+- Press F5 to refresh desktop or restart Windows Explorer
-  4. Manually navigate to installation directory and run: `venv\Scripts\pythonw.exe SuperSexySteam.py`
+- Manually navigate to installation directory and run: `venv\Scripts\pythonw.exe SuperSexySteam.py`

-### Icons appear as generic file icons:
-- Run the shortcut fix tool: `fix_shortcuts.bat`
-- This converts PNG icons to ICO format for better Windows compatibility
-- Refresh desktop (F5) after running the fix

 ### "pythonw.exe not found" error:
 - The Python virtual environment may not have been created properly